Blockchain-Laboratories-LLC/CELO-CCB-IDO-Interface/README.md

 ##### Region location
 Remote

-##### Team Members
-Boone Bergsma, DeFi & Web3 Architect - https://github.com/BooneTB
-Boone Bergsma is an expert in sustainability, CSR, and ESG and is a member of the Climate Chain Coalition.
-Boone started Blockchain Laboratories LLC to create and launch Triple Bottom Line DApps.

-Wai Fung, DeFi & Web 3.0 Engineer - https://github.com/coolerwind
-Wai is an expert in DeFi development and has experience and expertise working with on multipule blockchains/DLTs.
-Wai is a dedicated developer whose skills are bringing Carbon Capture Backers to life.

 #### Project Description
 Carbon Credit Backers is a IDO platform funding startups and projects that capture CO2.